RyanZim/onessg/README.md

 author: "John Smith"
 rmWhitespace: true # Here we are setting an option for ejs
 ```

+Layouts are written in the templating language of your choice.
+We are using EJS here, but you can use any template engine on [this list](https://github.com/tj/consolidate.js/#supported-template-engines).

 **layouts/page.ejs** looks like this:
 ```html